Best Nursing Schools in Nevada

 Tuition and Costs of MSN Programs in Nevada

 MSN programs can be quite costly, although the potential for a higher annual salary than most registered nurses with lower degrees can more than make up for it.
 Tuition will be a big expense, but indirect mandatory costs like books, labs, and transportation should also be considered.
-To provide an idea on cost, the MSN program at the University of Nevada, Las Vegas costs $269 per credit, not including differential fees for select courses or any other fees.
+To provide an idea on cost, the MSN program at the University of Nevada, Las Vegas costs $297.25 per credit, not including differential fees for nursing courses or any other fees.

 For NP programs visit: